Wuodan/mcp-base64/docs/ai-setup/cline-initial-task-prompt-sdk-agnostic-v2.md

   pytest -q
   ```

+---

 ## Notes
 - Keep answers short and code-first.
 Provide minimal commands to run and test.
-- If something is ambiguous, proceed with the safest reasonable default and document the assumption in README.
+- If something is ambiguous, use the Clarification Phase at the start; once resolved, proceed autonomously.
+- Document any assumptions briefly in README.